Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-So I was down in Cambridge visiting my friends at shop coffee, returning the Rancilio Silvia they’d let me work with in order to review, and picking up the La Pavoni Europiccola, as they’re now stocking the La Pavoni lever line.
-While I was there, I was asked the question “do you want to take the La Marzocco Linea Mini with you”, a question that didn’t require much thought, obviously!
+So I was down in Cambridge visiting my friends at shop coffee, returning the Rancilio Silvia they’d let me utilize in order to review, and picking up the La Pavoni Europiccola, as they’re now stocking the La Pavoni lever line.
+While I was there, I was asked the matter “do you want to take the La Marzocco Linea Mini with you”, a question that didn’t require much thought, obviously!

-I’d wanted to review this machine for quite some time, nevertheless that’s not rather as humble as it may sound.
-We’re talking almost four thousand pounds worth of espresso coffee machine, basically taking one out of the box and utilizing it for review purposes probably costs a good few hundred quid, in terms of the resale appreciate of ex-demo vs brand new unopened.
-Nevertheless as luck would have it, Shop Coffee had a couple of LMLM’s which had been used at among the current coffee festivals, LCF I think, so I managed to borrow this one for review prior to them going on to list the unit as an ex demo.
+I’d wanted to review this machine for quite some time, but that’s not quite as humble as it may sound.
+We’re talking almost four thousand pounds worth of espresso coffee machine, just taking one out of the box and utilizing it for review purposes probably costs a good few hundred quid, in terms of the resale appreciate of ex-demo vs brand new unopened.
+But as luck would have it, Shop Coffee had a couple of LMLM’s which had been used at one of the recent coffee festivals, LCF I think, so I managed to borrow this one for review prior to them going on to list the unit as an ex demo.

 Specs